Tencent/omi/packages/omim/README.md

 * Simple wrapper of [material-components-web](https://github.com/material-components/material-components-web)
 * Render by Custom Elements of Web Components
 * Any framework can use the components, such as Omi, React, Vue and Angular
+* Support both JSX and native HTML elements
+* Each element can be used independently

 ## CMD